Agile experiments: creating user stories with story mapping and ‘buy a feature’ prioritisation

 Here at Boost we’ve been running Agile projects (using Scrum) internally for about five years, and with clients for more than three.
-Constant refinement and improvement is a key aspect of Scrum processes and, for our scrum masters in particular (myself, Gavin, Kriston and Courtney), looking for ways to tweak our projects is a big part of what we do.
+Constant refinement and improvement is a key aspect of Scrum processes.
+For our scrum masters in particular (myself, Gavin, Kriston and Courtney), looking for ways to tweak our projects is a big part of what we do.

 One way we do this is by trying practice runs of new processes internally before we unleash them on our clients.
 Recently we trialled story mapping as a different way to generate user stories, and then tested two different ways of prioritising the stories into a product backlog.
 We learned a lot from this, and are looking forward to trying it with clients soon.